-I guide you from an idea to a finished product as an audio engineer, or producer.
+I can guide you from an idea to a finished product as an audio engineer, or producer.
 Arranging the instruments, song structure, and full-fledged orchestration as well as edit your vocals and coach you to create a lead vocal that is mind-boggling and amazing.
 I’ll help you tune the notes that are hard to hit.
 I can perform backup vocals, play horn parts, piano, guitar and studio schedule any other instruments that you might need to bring to a larger studio.

 I also can work with most main DAW's including pro tools, and logic.